qfpl/blog/content/drafts/installing-nixos.md

 ### Mount filesystems and prep for install

 We're almost there.
-Now it's time to mount the partitions we've created, put our system configuration in place, and finally pull the trigger.
+Now it's time to mount the partitions we've created, put our system configuration in place, and finally, pull the trigger.

+The snippet below uses `$BOOT_PARTITION` as a placeholder for the UEFI boot partition we created earlier.
+This was the first partition on the disk, and will probably be something like `/dev/sda1` or `/dev/nvme0n1p1`.

 ```
--- The boot partition is the first partition on our disk.
-It will likely be
--- something like `/dev/sda1` or `/dev/nvme0n1p1`
 # mount /dev/nixos-vg/root /mnt
 # mkdir /mnt/boot
 # mount $BOOT_PARTITION /mnt/boot